Old Fashioned English Pea Salad

 I’ve never made english pea salad with canned peas – always frozen.
 Canned peas have been parboiled and are in a salty brine which not only darkens the color of the peas, but it also gives a “metallic” flavor.
 I recommed using frozen peas for best results.

-Rinse the frozen peas in cold water and drain, then chop the red onion and cube the cheese.
-Put that in a large bowlClear bowl with red onion, cubed cheddar and green peas
+1. Rinse the frozen peas in cold water and drain, then chop the red onion and cube the cheese.
+Put all that in a large mixing bowl.

-Serve this slightly chilled.
+Serve English pea salad slightly chilled.
 If you serve this in the summer months (at an outdoor picnic or barbecue), then serve it on a bowl of ice.
-The mayonnaise might go rancid if it sits out in the heat.

 Even though this recipe is delicious as written, you can always add in your own stuff.
 Some people like to add the following to this classic salad: